Attica (wife of Agrippa)

 Attica (Note: She was possibly born with the name Pomponia Attica, but was known after her father's adoption as Caecilia Attica.
-The combined forms Pomponia Caecilia Attica or Caecilia Pomponia Attica have also been used.) (born ca 58–51 BC, perhaps died around 32–29 BC) was the daughter of Cicero's Epicurean friend Titus Pomponius Atticus.
+The combined forms Pomponia Caecilia Attica or Caecilia Pomponia Attica have also been used.) (c.
+58–51 BC – c.
+32–29 BC) was the daughter of Cicero's Epicurean friend Titus Pomponius Atticus.
 She was also the first wife of Marcus Vipsanius Agrippa, close friend of the emperor Augustus.

 Early life

 Attica is generally held to have been born in 51 BC but some historians have argued for earlier dates, E. F. Leon proposed 55 BC, which was accepted by Meyer Reinhold and Stephen V. F. Waite while D. R. Shackleton Bailey dated Cicero's letter where he mentions her recent birth to 58 BC.

 Her mother, Pilia (born before 75 BC), daughter of Pilius, was a maternal granddaughter of Marcus Licinius Crassus, a member of the First Triumvirate.
 Her father Atticus and Pilia were married circa 58–56 BC, when Atticus was already 53 or 54 years old.
 Her mother died after 12 years of marriage in 46 BC.